Newspaper Page Text

 vent the imposition of still further

-hardships upon Ngro federal em
+hardships upon N *gro federal em

 ployees.

-Placed Hand on Girl;
+Placed Hand on (Jiri;

-Associated Negro Pres)--Emory
+Associated Negro Pres) -Emory

-Maddox, 19 vears old, and employ
+Maddox.
+19 '/ears old, and employ

 rested and placed in jail on a charge

-of attempted assault, Friday morn
+of attempted assault.
+Friday morn

-ing., Officers declare that while out
+ing.
+Officers declare that while out

 rabbit hunting he came upon a 16

-vear old girl washing clothes near
+year old girl washing clothes near

 a spring.
 The boy is said by the

-officers to have apptroached the
+officers to have approached the

 girl, laid his hand on her arm and